davidfrantz/force/docs/source/howto/stm.rst

 Visualization
 -------------

-Visualizing an RGB color composite in QGIS, wherein the 3 bands come from different physical files, does not work out of the box..
+Visualizing an RGB color composite in QGIS, wherein the 3 bands come from different physical files, does not work out of the box.
 Thus, we need to put the required bands into one file.
 Luckily, a virtual data format suffices.
 This example here stacks the 50% quantiles of the reflectance bands, as well as the 90% quantiles of the indices.